Write unit tests for SQL Server databases in SQL Server Management Studio

 It's simple to set up, you don’t need extra tools, and you don't need to learn new technologies.

 SQL Test also comes with pre-written SQL Cop tests, to help you enforce best practices for database development and run static analysis tests.Try SQL Test free for 28 days

 SQL Test uses the open-source tSQLt framework, a set of T-SQL tables, views, stored procedures, and functions.

-Tests are simple queries which use the framework to check the values of your data types and to mock database objects.
+SQL unit testing runs through simple queries which use the framework to check the values of your data types and to mock database objects.

 SQL Test stores its objects in a separate schema, so they won’t get in your way.
 The tests run in transactions, which rolls back any changes.
 You won’t need any clean-up code.

 “Everyone is excited about SQL Test – it allows us to complete our agile test-driven development journey.”

 Pick your tests, click one button, and the SQL Test UI will display each result as it comes in.

 SQL Test comes with stored procedures for faking tables, triggers, and constraints.
 They make it easy to test your objects in isolation, without adding extra data for IDs or foreign keys.